 Well, hopefully, this is the first of many feature stories about inspirational dream heroes.
 Please send us any recommendations, and maybe we can feature your Dream Hero.

 PS.
-Kendra, we loved the cake so much, we didn’t eat it.
+Kendra, we loved the cake so much, that we didn’t eat it.